tauh33dkhan/hash-cracking-using-hashcat/README.md

 Hardware.Mon.#3..: Temp: 95c Util: 93%
 ```

-Now let's again try bruteforce the same password using some popular wordlist for example rockyou.txt and it is cracked in milli seconds :]
+let's try again to crack the same password using some popular wordlist for example rockyou.txt and it is cracked in milli seconds :]

 ```bash
 > hashcat -a 0 -m 1000 q /usr/share/wordlists/rockyou.txt